xave-finance/amm-v1/Deployment.md

     - `scripts/halo/assimilatorConfigs/<network>/<base_token_symbol>_USDC.json`
     - `scripts/halo/curveConfigs/<network>/<base_token_symbol>_USDC.json`

-    You can refer to the existing config files as template for the 2 files above.
-Other stuff like curve params needs be coordinated with the team.
+    You can refer to the existing config files on each respective folders above as template for the config file you will be creating - change the value accordingly like token addresses, decimals, etc. Other stuff like curve params needs be coordinated with the team.

-    **IMPORTANT:** Raise a PR with the new config files, this needs to be reviewed by at least 2 peers before we can proceed with the next step
+    **IMPORTANT:** Raise a PR with the new config file(s), this needs to be reviewed by at least 2 peers before we can proceed with the next step

 2. Before deploying, be sure that you have the following files in `scripts/config/`: